abeyko/magnetic-fish-spectacular/README.md

 <h2>MEET THE FISH:</h2>

-* CLIDE - It's like Clyde with one "I" (eye) is a cyclops who makes watches as a jeweler.
+* CLIDE - It's like Clyde with one "I" (eye), Clide is a cyclops who makes watches as a jeweler.

 * HENRY - Has 6 kids who all live at home and he's supremely stressed out.